truckersmp-cli/truckersmp-cli/README.md

 * Proton uses DXVK by default.
     * When using Proton, wined3d can be used by specifying `--use-wined3d`, but it's not recommended because this is slower than OpenGL.
 * Used only when `-d` or `--enable-d3d11` is specified.
+* When DXVK is used in fullscreen mode, TruckersMP overlay disappears after switching window (e.g. pressing Alt + Tab)
+    * See [issue #90][github:issue90] for more details

 ## Default directories